Skip to content

 The Whaaingaroa Wharf Walkways project aims to create a pedestrian-friendly precinct that is safer and more accessible for all ages and abilities.

-As part of this project, we are planning to create a western and eastern walkway at the wharf.
-The western walkway will feature tidal steps and terraces to improve access to water in two locations and will connect the existing walkway at the end of Wallis Street to the wharf.
-The smaller eastern walkway will connect the wharf to the proposed location for the new pontoon.
+As part of this project, we are continuing a western and eastern walkway at the wharf.
+The western walkway will feature tidal steps and terraces to improve access to water at the northern end, and a kayak ramp at the southern end where the walkway will connect with the existing footpath at the end of Wallis Street.

 Whāingaroa Wharf Walkways project